Adolescent and Young Adult Lymphoma

 Each year, nearly 70,000 adolescents and young adults (AYA) are diagnosed with cancer; and lymphoma, the most common type of blood cancer, accounts for nearly 1-in-5 cancer diagnoses among young people.
-In fact, every seven minutes someone is diagnosed with lymphoma.
+In fact, every five minutes someone is diagnosed with lymphoma.

 Together, We Can #EraseLymphoma